djeer/jsongrep/README.md

 `python jsongrep.py user_events.log some_filter_string -e 2019-07-19T08:31:29 `

 Time comparing is naive, it compares python strings.
-It works well for all iso-like formats like "%y-%m-%d %H:%M:%S" or "%Y-%m-%dT%H:%M:%SZ" without need to parse dates & handle timezones and you can write time partitially like "2019-07-19T08:30".
+It works well for all iso-like formats without need to parse dates & handle timezones and you can write time partitially like `2019-07-19T08:30` which cannot be parsed without tricks.